-- 1. Students interested in the English major must fill out a Departmental Application for Major form and submit this form for approval and acceptance by the Department of English.
-Students cannot take more than nine (9) hours of courses in the English major without approval and acceptance into the major. - 2.
-English majors are expected to demonstrate proficiency in writing, reading, and speaking.
-Approval of applications in English Education and English will be under the jurisdiction of the departmental committee for major programs. - 3.
-English majors must satisfy all test requirements of the institution.

-- 4. English majors must complete all requirements for graduation, including General Education requirements, co-curricular requirements, major courses, minor courses and/or electives.

-- 5. English majors must make application for graduation.

-- 6. English majors must pass the Departmental Exit Examination.

-- 7. English majors must satisfy thesis requirements (Honors students only) and/or senior project and capstone requirements.

-- 8. English majors must complete an external minor program (18 semester credit hours) in another department preferably from

-- Applied Computing

-- Mass Communications
+- 1. English majors are expected to demonstrate proficiency in writing, reading, and speaking. - 3.
+English majors must satisfy all test requirements of the institution. - 4.
+English majors must complete all requirements for graduation, including General Education requirements, cocurricular requirements, major courses, minor courses, and/or electives. - 5.
+English majors must make application for graduation. - 6.
+English majors must pass the Departmental Exit Examination. - 7.
+English majors must satisfy thesis requirements (Honors students only) and/or senior project and capstone requirements. - 8.
+English majors must complete an external minor program (18 semester credit hours) in another department, preferably from one of the following: - Applied Computing - Mass Communications

 - Business Administration

 - Philosophy and Religion

 - Digital Design

 - Political Science

 - Criminal Justice

 - Spanish

-- 9. English majors should complete a second minor ((18 semester credit hours) in the English department in any of the following programs:
+9. English majors should complete a second minor (18 semester credit hours) in the English department in any of the following programs:

 - American Studies

-- Creative Writing

 - Gender Studies

-- English

-- ESOL (Teaching English to Speakers of Other Languages)
+- ESOL (English for Speakers of Other Languages)

+- Professional Writing Studies Minor

 - Theatre Arts

-- •

-- 10. In addition to two minors, English majors need 6 hours of electives with a grade of "C" or better in each course.
+10. In addition to two minors, English majors need 6 hours of electives with a grade of "C" or better in each course.

-- 11. English majors planning on graduate and/or professional school (inclusive of law school) may complete a second major in another department in lieu of an external minor and a departmental minor plus 6 hours of electives.
+11. English majors planning on graduate and/or professional school (inclusive of law school) may complete a second major in another department in lieu of an external minor and a departmental minor plus 6 hours of electives.
 Courses for institutional credit and required general education courses do not satisfy elective requirements.
 Honors Leadership courses may be applied to elective requirements.

-- 12. English majors must complete each course in the major with a grade of "C" or better.
+12. English majors must complete each course in the major with a grade of "C" or better.